Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 3

 Stars vs. Kraken Betting Trends

-- Dallas and its opponent have combined to score more than 5.5 goals in 45 of 90 games this season.
+- Dallas' games this season have gone over this matchup's total of 5.5 goals 45 times.

-- The Stars have won 75.0% of their games when favored on the moneyline this season (18-6).
+- The Stars have won 75.0% of their games when they've been a moneyline favorite this season (18-6).

-- The Kraken have been the underdog 21 times this season, and upset their opponent in eight, or 38.1%, of those games.
+- When it has played with moneyline odds of -145 or shorter, Dallas has put together a 15-4 record (winning 78.9% of its games).

-- Seattle has a record of 8-6 in games when sportsbooks list the team at +120 or longer on the moneyline.
+- Seattle has gone 8-6 when bookmakers have made them underdogs of +120 or longer on the moneyline.

 Stars Player Props